Skip To Content

 Die Cutting: Both rotary die cutting and flatbed die cutting are optimal for high volumes and precise tolerances.

 Kiss Cutting: This special type of cutting (or converting) transforms sheets of material into sheets of parts that can be removed individually from a backing or liner.
+You may wonder which techniques are considered cutting versus converting in your project.

 Slitting and Splitting: A shearing process, slitting or splitting takes a large roll and trims it into narrower or thinner rolls or sheets.
+Often, the choice comes down to whether cutting vs. converting is needed for your material.

 Don’t forget that we also offer custom manufacturing and fabrication for projects that demand molding, extrusion. laminating and beaded gaskets.
+Sometimes, your needs may require converting instead of cutting, depending on the material and shape.

 Chuck Keeley was appointed the President of CGR Products in 1995.
 He has also served on the Gasket Fabricator Association board since 2011, of which CGR has been a member for over 20 years.
 Chuck graduated from North Carolina State University and resides in Greensboro, North Carolina.